Princeton-Penn-Vents/princeton-penn-flowmeter/README.md

 In the display tab, select "Disable" for `Screen Blanking`.
 Check the Interfaces tab to see if there is anything you want to enable.

+For a patient box, you need: I2C enabled, SPI enabled, GPIO enabled.

 ```bash
 git clone https://github.com/Princeton-Penn-Vents/princeton-penn-flowmeter
 cd princeton-penn-flowmeter